MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 misty.AddReturnProperty("FaceRecognition", "PersonName");
 ```

 Finally, we need to send the command to start face recognition as well.
-This command tells Misty to start looking for a face to recognize (in tandem with the   `ComputerVision` event subscription).
+This command tells Misty to start looking for a face to recognize (in tandem with the   `FaceRecognition` event subscription).

 ```JavaScript
  misty.StartFaceRecognition();